 This lack of a determined taste is another difference that distinguishes this honey from other raw honey.

 The answer to this question would really depend on what you are using the honey for.

 Physically, a glass jar of clover honey is more light-colored than a wildflower.

 And generally, when it comes to a bottle of honey, the lighter the color, the milder the taste.
 And this is true in this case.
 Clover honey has a milder flavor than a wildflower.

-So if you are using honey to sweeten your food but still want to taste it as it is, choose one that has a milder flavor.
+So, if you are using honey to sweeten your food but still want to taste it as it is, choose one that has a milder flavor.
 But if you want the honey flavor to be more prominent, a variety with a robust taste would work well.

-Wildflower Honey Benefits
+Raw Wildflower Honey Health Benefits

 Raw honey from wildflowers abounds with health benefits besides being a useful cooking supplement.